 How Long Does it Take to Smoke a Pork Tenderloin?

-Pork Tenderloins are a forgiving piece of meat.
-You can put them on your smoker on high heat (400+ degrees) and they'll be done in 25 minutes.
+Pork Tenderloin is a forgiving piece of meat.
+You can put one on your smoker on high heat (400+ degrees) and they'll be done in 25 minutes.
 Or, you can smoke them at 300 degrees for a few hours and get one of the juiciest pork tenderloins you've ever seen.

-For this recipe, I smoke the pork tenderloin for about 2 hours at 225 and then turn the smoker up to high at the end to get a nice crust on the outside.
+For this recipe, I smoke the pork tenderloin for about 2 hours at 225 and then turn the smoker up to 450 at the end to get a nice crust on the outside.

 Figuring out what the internal temperature is can be a hassle.
 One of the best bbq tools I own is my Thermapen MK4.
 If you don't have one, I'd buy one now, or put it on your wish list.
 It's quick and accurate readouts are a gamechanger.